Dominic de la Calzada: Legend

 The most famous miracle, however, concerns that of the rooster and the chicken, which is said to have taken place at Santo Domingo de la Calzada.
 The story goes that in the 14th century, a German 18-year-old named Hugonell, from Xanten, goes on pilgrimage to Santiago de Compostela with his parents.
 A Spanish girl at the hostel where they were staying makes sexual advances toward Hugonell; Hugonell rejects her advances.
 Angry at this, the girl hides a silver cup in the German's bag and then informs the authorities that the youth had taken it.
 Hugonell is sentenced to the gallows, in accordance with the laws of Alfonso X of Castile.

 The parents sadly decide to examine their son's body, still hanging on the gallows, but suddenly hear his voice –he tells them that Saint Dominic has saved his life.
-His parents quickly make their way to Santiago de Compostela to see the magistrate.
+His parents quickly make their way to see the magistrate.
 The magistrate, who is at the time eating dinner, remarks: "Your son is as alive as this rooster and chicken that I was feasting on before you interrupted me."
 And in that moment, the two birds jump from the plate and begin to sing and crow happily.